WilliamLewww/Mustard/README.md

 | ------------- | ------------- |

 ## Release History
+- 1.4.4
+  - velocity is now added by calculating the difference of the board angle and the track direction
+  - rough track is now a little smoother
 - 1.4.3
-  - Added 3 new boards
+  - added 3 new boards
 - 1.4.2
-  - Made swapping boards easier
+  - made swapping boards easier
 - 1.4.1
-  - Updated GUI
+  - updated GUI
-  - Changed Default Board
+  - changed default board
 - 1.4.0
-  - Complete Engine Overhaul
+  - complete engine overhaul
-  - Added GUI to allow user input for settings
+  - added GUI to allow user input for settings
 - 1.3.3
   - fixed limits for track generation
 - 1.3.2